Pretty much every teacher I know is aiming to make a positive change and a fresh start in some aspect of their teaching life. Can you relate?

 The beginning of a new school term is the perfect time to make a fresh start.

-So, are you desperate to improve your classroom organisation or to teach guided reading in a more efficient way?
+So, are you desperate to improve your classroom organisation or to learn more about best practice for the teaching of reading?
 Perhaps you’ve recognised that it’s time to update your classroom behaviour management system?

 Read on for tips on making a fresh start and a positive change to benefit both you and your students.